hathibelagal-dev/instantpolyglot/docs/eng/Breton.md

 ## Current Status

-Breton is classified as a "severely endangered" language by UNESCO.
+Breton is classified as a “severely endangered” language by UNESCO.
 However, revitalization efforts have been ongoing since the late 20th century:

 1. Education: Diwan schools offer Breton-medium education from preschool to high school
 2. Media: Radio and television programs in Breton, including on France 3 Bretagne